odroe/otp/README.md

-# ootp
+# OOTP

-OOTP (Open One-Time Password) is a zero-dependency, object-oriented, TypeScript support, and the generated one-time passwords are fully compliant with HOTP (HMAC-based One-time Password) and TOTP (Time-based One-time Password). 🚀It's easy to use!
+OOTP (Open One-Time Password) is a zero-dependency, object-oriented, and supports multiple programming languages.
+The generated one-time passwords are fully compliant with HOTP (HMAC-based One-time Password) and TOTP (Time-based One-time Password). 🚀It's easy to use!

 ## Introduction